-Mental Health in New York City: Burden, Cost, and Return on Investment
+Mental Health and Substance Use in New York City: Burden, Cost, and Return on Investment

 Piece 1.
-Estimating DALYs and costs due to mental illness in New York City
+Estimating DALYs and costs due to mental illness and substance use in New York City

 The primary goal of our analysis is to understand the burden and costs associated with mental illness in New York City (NYC).
 The disability-adjusted life year is an estimate of healthy life lost to disability, and is conceptually equivalent to one year of life lived in perfect health.
 The DALY creates an estimate of morbidity that is equal to mortality by “weighting” the time one spends with a disability such that a year of life with a disability is some fraction of a year of life lived in perfect health.
 The basic formula for estimating DALYs lost to mental illness involves summing the years of life lost to disability (YLD) and the years of life lost (YLL).
 Thus, if a person with schizophrenia has a DALY score of 0.36, then every year of life she lives with schizophrenia is equal to 0.36 of a year of life lived in perfect health.
 To estimate DALYs, we therefore need the following information: